microsoft/ExPerfWiz/README.md

 * Install the module to another machine in the org that does have access and use the -server switch
 * Download the module from https://github.com/microsoft/ExPerfWiz/releases
   * Extract the Zip file to a known location
-  * From the location run `Import-Module experfwiz.psd1`
+  * From powershell in the extracted path run `Import-Module experfwiz.psd1`

 # How to use
 The Module version of Experfwiz provides the following cmdlets to manage the Data Gathering.